findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 # Hyperstar-8-v4-Collimation
 _Acquire Sharp Stars and a Flat Field with Hyperstar 8 v4_

 Anyone owning a Hyperstar owes it to themselves to take a few minutes and review the basics and workflows recommended by its manufacturer, Starizona.
-Although tolerances within this optical system are measured in microns, proving a recipe for frustration and hair loss, there are elegant (and inexpensive) methods to collimate the Hyperstar.
+Although tolerances within this optical system are measured in microns, there are elegant (and inexpensive) methods to collimate the Hyperstar.

 Many users of Starizona’s Hyperstar system manage to configure their image trains to get wonderful images.
 Others don’t have the same experience.
 This documentation is for the folks in the latter camp, who want to get into the former camp.
-We’ll try to stay out of the theoretical weeds in this document and stick to the concepts you need to know _to enjoy the Hyperstar system_.
+We’ll try to stay out of the theoretical weeds in this document and stick to the concepts you need to know to achieve sharp stars and a flat field with the Hyperstar system.

 ## Hyperstar Essentials
 "We are ready if our minds be so." - Shakespeare, _Henry V_

-This section is all about getting you cozy with how Hyperstar works, how to verify that your corrector plate is centered, how to check that you've got the correct backfocus, and best practices for dialing in those fine adjustments.
+This section is about getting you cozy with how Hyperstar adjustment works and preparing the foundations for a quick, easy collimation.

 ### Free Yourself from the Fear of Collimation
 Feeling dread?